-The credit earned at ECCC by students admitted under the Dual Credit Policy will be available for transfer or for meeting the requirements for graduation from the College after the student has received her/his high school diploma.
-No student shall earn more than 28 semester credit hours through the Dual Credit/Dual Enrollment program.
+The credit earned at ECCC will be available for transfer or for meeting the requirements for graduation from the College after the student has received her/his high school diploma.

 DUAL ENROLLMENT - CAREER & TECHNICAL

 Participation in the Dual Enrollment program at East Central Community College (ECCC) allows high school students an opportunity to earn postsecondary technical credit while still enrolled in high school.
 Students who qualify for Dual Enrollment are allowed to enroll in courses at the College for which they are qualified.
 Students may be granted admission status at ECCC while concurrently enrolled in high school if they meet the following admission requirements: